Pay-As-You-Go is a billing method that Alibaba Cloud uses to charge based on the amount of actually used resources.

 Pay-As-You-Go allows you to activate and release resources at any time and you can purchase resources on demand without buying many devices, which can lead to a cost reduction of 30% to 80% compared with traditional host investment.

 Currently, the Pay-As-You-Go billing method is applicable to the following ECS resources:

 - ECS instances, including CPU configuration and memory capacity

 If you create an ECS instance of the Pay-As-You-Go billing method, the Instance Cost displayed in the bottom of the instance creation page is the total fee of the preceding three types of resources.

 To activate resources of the Pay-As-You-Go billing method, you must know the following:

-- Resource configuration change: The instance types, including CPU configuration and memory capacity, cannot be changed.
+- Resource configuration change: You can change the instance types, including CPU configuration and memory capacity, after you create an instance.

 - Billing method change: Instances, system disks, and data disks support switching from Pay-As-You-Go to Subscription.
 For details about the procedure, refer to Switch from Pay-As-You-Go to subscription in the User Guide of ECS.

 You can use credit cards to pay for the resources of the Pay-As-You-Go billing method.
 Refer to Configure your account in Account Management documents to bind your account to your credit cards.